Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Case Study: Dynamic Throwing with a 7-DoF Robot Arm

 \subsection{Online Adaptation}

-In this section, we demonstrate the online adaptability of our model, thanks to its rapid planning speed, in dynamically changing environments.
-We consider a scenario where, given an initially planned throwing trajectory for a certain target box position and a robot following that trajectory, the target box position suddenly changes.
-We quickly replan a throwing trajectory, and the robot smoothly and naturally converges to and tracks the new trajectory.
+In this section, we demonstrate the online adaptability of our model in dynamically changing environments, enabled by its rapid planning speed.
+Consider a scenario where the robot is following an initially planned throwing trajectory for a given target box position, but the target position suddenly changes.
+We quickly replan a new throwing trajectory, allowing the robot to smoothly transition and track the updated trajectory without interruption.

-In the replanning step, we first sample multiple throwing trajectories -- one hundred in our experiments -- denoted by $\{(q_i(t), \eta_i)\}_{i=1}^{100}$, conditioned on the new target box position.
-Among these trajectories, we select the one that is closest to the current robot configuration $q_c$ -- where closeness is measured by the shortest distance to the trajectory segment prior to the release of the object.
-Specifically, we find $(i^*,t^*) = \arg \min_{(i,t)} \|q_c - q_{i}(t)\|$ such that $t < \eta_{i}$.
-We then compute a transition trajectory that connects the current configuration $q_c$ to the nearest configuration $q_{i^*}(t^*)$, which occurs before the moment of throw, in the selected trajectory.
+In the replanning step, we sample 100 candidate trajectories $\{(q_i(t),\eta_i)\}_{i=1}^{100}$ conditioned on the new target.
+We then select the trajectory closest to the current configuration $q_c$ by solving